100mslive/100ms-docs/common/faq.md

 The maximum capacity for group calls with 100ms video SDK is currently 100 participants with audio/video on.

+### How can I limit the number of peers in a room?

+You can use the `maxPeerCount` argument available in the [roles object](/docs/server-side/v2/policy/create-template-via-api#roles-object) of Template to limit the number of peers for a particular role.

 ### Scalability and security

 ### Can the system scale to 50k-100k viewers if the SDK is not connected and we just want the m3u8 file?